 Kington's WwTW is currently overloaded and there are no improvements planned within Welsh Water's current Capital Investment Programme (AMP6 - 1st April 2015-31st March 2020).
 An improvement scheme will form part of their submission to the Industry Regulators for the next Capital Investment Programme (AMP7 - 1st April 2020-31st March 2025).
 As such, should a developer wish to progress this site in advance of their future Regulatory Investment they will need to fund the improvements themselves, firstly by commissioning Welsh Water to undertake a feasibility study of the WwTW, before entering into a Section 106 Agreement (of the Town & Country Planning Act 1990) to pay for the improvements required.
+9.4.34 In view of the significance of the development to the local community, pre-application consultation on the proposed development with the community and the Town and Parish Councils will be welcomed.

-Policy KANP H3 - Housing Delivery: Kington Rural and Lower Harpton Group Parish
+Policy KANP H3 - Housing Delivery: Kington Rural and Lower Harpton Group Parish dwellings which have been constructed or have planning consent;